 Well, what triggers you?
-What makes you feel motivated and wanted to take action?
+What makes you feel motivated and make you want to take action?

 You can create the trigger so that whenever you step into your workplace, you feel motivated and productive instantly.

 Find out your trigger and incorporate it into your workplace.
-Make your workday productive and get more done from now on.
+Make your workplace encouraging so that you feel driven every time you get to work.

 Here’s how Leo Babauta, the guy behind the ZenHabits blog creates his motivation and accountability:

 When I wanted to run my first marathon, I started writing a column about it in my local daily newspaper.
 The entire island of Guam (pop.
 160K) knew about my goal.
 I couldn’t back down, and even though my motivation came and went, I stuck with it and completed it.
 Now, you don’t have to commit to your goal in your daily newspaper, but you can do it with friends and family and co-workers, and you can do it on your blog if you have one.
 And hold yourself accountable — don’t just commit once, but commit to giving progress updates to everyone every week or so.